Product Learn Centers

-The beneficiary needs to do couple of things before the insurer pays out:
+The beneficiary needs to do a few things before the insurer pays out:

-Once your beneficiary find the right paperwork and correctly submits the form, he or she will get paid in the amount of insurance coverage you purchased and will have two options to receive the money:
+Once a beneficiary finds the right paperwork and correctly submits the claim form, they will get paid the death benefit.
+This is the amount of insurance coverage you purchased.
+So if you had a $1 million policy, your beneficiary will receive $1 million (with rare exceptions).

-Sure.
 If your beneficiary murdered you to collect the cash, the insurer will (hopefully) reject his or her claim.
-Thanks to “the slayer rule”, when you’re “south of heaven” and your life insurance beneficiary is the one who put you there, most states show no mercy if there’s a preponderance of evidence against the person trying to claim the death benefit.
+Thanks to “the slayer rule,” most states won’t pay the benefit if there’s any evidence against the person trying to claim it.

-Your beneficiary may also get denied if you die of a disease that you didn’t mention in your application, or which was caused by something you didn’t mention.
-For example, if you die of esophageal cancer but you failed to mention your smoking habit on the life insurance application, the insurance company could withhold the death benefit.
+The insurer may also deny your beneficiary if you die of a disease that you didn’t mention in your application or that was caused by something you didn’t mention.
+For example, if you die of esophageal cancer, but you failed to mention your smoking habit on the life insurance application, the insurance company could withhold the death benefit.

-Similarly, you should make sure to include all your dangerous hobbies in your life insurance application.
-If your beneficiary tries to claim the death benefit and the insurer finds out you died from a previously undisclosed alligator-wrestling avocation, the insurer could recalculate your premiums to the amount it believes you should have been paying and subtract that amount from the payout.
+Similarly if the insurer finds out you died from a previously undisclosed risky hobby, the insurer could recalculate your premiums to the amount it believes you should have been paying and subtract that amount from the payout.

 The last reason an insurance company might not pay out the death benefit is if you commit suicide within the first two years of taking out the life insurance policy.
-Virtually all policies have a “suicide clause” outlining the insurer’s guidelines for when the insured person takes his or her life.
+Virtually all policies have a “suicide clause” outlining the insurer’s guidelines for when the insured person takes their life.
 Usually, the insurer will refund the premiums the policyholder paid.

 If you, or someone you know, is feeling hopeless, the National Suicide Prevention Lifeline is available 24/7 to talk.
 Please call them at 1-800-273-TALK (8255) or reach out to them online, for free, confidential support or resources for your loved ones.